Cooleemee Makes a Great Day Trip

 Just one block down Church Street sits a typical four-room mill house built in 1905.
 A tour guide takes you back in time to the world of a mill hand’s family in the early 1930s.
 Hundreds of local, period artifacts help tell the story—from iron beds, feather ticks, chamber pots, handmade toys, and a wood cookstove.
 In the yard, you will find a clothesline, garden plot, and smokehouse.

-Cooleemee’s museums are open Tuesdays from 10-4 and then by appointment only.
+Cooleemee’s museums are open Tuesdays from 1-4 and then by appointment only.
 All tours are guided and begin at the Zachary House.
-Admission to the Mill House Museum is $4 for adults, $3 for seniors and free for children 12 and under.
+Admission to the Mill House Museum is by donation.
 Call (336 ) 284-6040 for more info or to set up a group tour in advance.

 RiverPark at Cooleemee Falls – “The Bullhole”